HAF Programme

 Programmes can be led by a range of organisations from across the public, private and community and voluntary sectors.
 To become an approved provider, partners must be able to meet minimum operating standards, sign up and adhere to a service partner agreement and can meet the objectives of the programme.

-For community-based programme’s
+For community-based programmes

-To express your interest please contact us via records@thehubbfoundation.com to request a copy of our Expression Of Interest form.
+To express your interest please contact Kevin.Hawkins@thehubbfoundation.org.uk to request an EOI form.
+Once completed, please return the form to Kevin

 Kevin.Hawkins@thehubbfoundation.org.uk